bawumbila/Rick-and-Morty/README.md

-# Rick and Morty Character Analysis
+# Rick and Morty Character Analysis.

 1. A simple web app that dislays Rick and Morty characters and allows you to compare basic stats.
 2. Input Character Name eg. Beth Smith, Simple character stats are displayed on one of 3 cards.